NicolasRuiz-Tagle/NCUA_Database/README.md

-# Iformation about the data provided:
+# Information about the data provided:

  5300 Call Report Quarterly Data Reports
 -------------------------------------------------------------